mmlabs-mindmaze/mmpack/docs/man/1/mmpack-build.rst

   pkg-create
     build the source and the binary packages of a project

+  mksource
+    build the source packages of a project

   builddep
     install build dependency of a progject in the specified prefix